 “This reporting structure provides a powerful organizational message about the ways in which academics and athletics together will provide a holistic educational experience for our student-athletes,” she said.

-Bailey said he is 100 percent on board with that philosophy and that he is eager to see Kuyper students excel in the classroom and in competition.
-A former Athletic Director and men’s basketball coach at Grace Christian, he led his teams to 15 NCCAA post-season berths in Division II, including six national championships.
+Bailey said he is one hundred percent on board with that philosophy and that he is eager to see Kuyper students excel in the classroom and in competition.
+A former Athletic Director and men’s basketball coach at Grace Christian University, he led his teams to 15 NCCAA post-season berths in Division II, including six national championships.